Dr. Dana Howard

 The Bioethics Minor is designed to support and further undergraduate students’ learning about the ethical issues surrounding advances in biology and medicine.
 As a subfield of ethics, bioethics explores the moral landscapes related to the life sciences, hence offering students the opportunity to engage key issues ranging from clinical medical ethics, the boundaries of life, biotechnology, healthcare resources, human subjects research, human enhancement, etc.

-As an interdisciplinary study, bioethics draws from a diversity of fields for courses that illustrate the social, political, moral, and humanistic context surrounding medicine and healthcare.
+As an interdisciplinary study, bioethics draws from a variety of fields for courses that illustrate the social, political, moral, and humanistic context surrounding medicine and healthcare.
 Students seeking graduate work and/or careers in any of the health professions will benefit from this minor.
 Equally, students in the humanities who wish to understand the social and cultural dimensions of healthcare ethics beyond professional scientific and medical knowledge will benefit from the Bioethics Minor.

-Questions?
 Contact Susan Potter at bioethics@osumc.edu

 Explores moral concerns and ethical decision-making in medicine and health care.
 Topics include health care reform informed consent, quality of life decisions, decisions to allow to die, rationing, futility, and scarcity of resources.
 In particular, we will analyze concerns regarding equality, justice, and individual rights to health care.